10 Great Websites to Analyze Your Spotify Listening Habits

 uTrack is available as an Android app for your mobile device.
 It shows your top 50 Artists, Tracks, and Genres with a top-notch design.
 It works great if you usually listen to Spotify on your mobile.

 This web app presents your top tracks and artists, by month, year and all time, in a visually appealing and simple way.
 It is perfect if you don’t need all the technical aspects of your data but still want to have an idea of how your music tastes evolved through time.

 By integrating your Spotify to a Last.fm account you can have access to plenty of useful information about your listening habits and comparing them to the ones of thousands of other users.

 The website also features detailed charts and it allows you to explore new artists by genre or mood.

-9. Spotify Statistics
+9. Stats for Spotify

 This website presents very detailed statistics about your listening habits.

 Once you’ve logged in, you’re presented with an intuitive distribution chart featuring all the artists you have been listening to with the percentage of time dedicated to each one.

 There is also an interesting section reporting some “quick facts”, including the average length and tempo of your preferred tracks and the release dates of the newest and the oldest of your favorite songs.